Hemolytic uremic syndrome (HUS)

 - Never eat raw meat.
 If you are served an undercooked hamburger or other ground beef product in a restaurant, send it back for further cooking.

-- Cook all ground beef and hamburger thoroughly - to a temperature of 155 degrees F for at least 15 - 16 seconds or until juices run clear and no pink is visible.
+- Cook all ground beef and hamburger thoroughly - to a temperature of 155 degrees F until juices run clear and no pink is visible.

 - Always wash hands, cutting boards and utensils between fixing raw meat or poultry and other items such as fruits and vegetables.

 - Drink only pasteurized milk, juice, or cider.

 - Avoid sexual practices that may permit fecal-oral transmission.
 Latex barrier protection (condoms) should be used to prevent the spread of pathogenic E. coli to sexual partners as well as other pathogens.